gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I---" Gumption started.

-"Put it against the stuff in the water,"
-Maddy improvised hastily.
+"Put it against the stuff in the water so it won't move around any more," Maddy improvised hastily.
-"So it won't move around any more."

-"A sensible stratagem," the bot said approvingly.
+"A sensible plan," the bot said approvingly.
-One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against its downstream side, then began picking up others and adding them to the pile.
+One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against it to hold it in place.

-Gumption nudged Maddy.
+As it began piling other rocks next to the first one, Gumption nudged Maddy.
 "Look," he whispered.
 A black rectangle the size of Special Leaf's treasured dictionary